shyamsiddarthm/Industrial-Waste-Heat-Recovery-System/README.md

 The existing DC washing process at Wheels India Limited uses Thermopac boilers fired with Light Diesel Oil (LDO) to heat Thermo-32 oil, which is then used to produce hot water for industrial washing operations.

-Although this arrangement is reliable, a considerable amount of thermal energy is rejected through compressor cooling systems and Thermopac chimney exhaust, resulting in unnecessary fuel consumption and reduced overall energy efficiency.
+However, significant thermal energy from compressor lubricating oil and Thermopac chimney exhaust is rejected to the surroundings without recovery, resulting in unnecessary fuel consumption and lower overall energy efficiency.

 ## Problem Statement